 In the last years, she worked on human nature between science, philosophy and politics.
 Her new book What's Left of Human Nature: A Post-essentialist, Pluralist and Interactive Account of a Contested Concept (2018, MIT Press) brings together several branches of her research, such as essentialism, causation, explanation, normalcy, reductionism, complexity, integration and unity of sciences, as well as science and values.

-A new project has recently been launched under the label The Epistemology of the In/Human.
+A new project has recently been launched under the label The Epistemology of the In/Human, funded by CEU's Research Excellence Scheme.
 The project is a continuation of the project "Topics in the Human and Social Sciences" (ToPHSS), funded by the CEU Humanities initiative.
+The recently published Routledge Handbook of Dehumanization is part of that project.
+The next stage of that project will focus on Complicity in Sciences.

-Service for the community: She has recently been elected as new steering committee member of the European Philosophy of Science Association (EPSA).
-She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014.
+Service for the community: She is steering committee member of the European Philosophy of Science Association (EPSA) and member of the scientific advisory board of the Karl Popper Foundation.
+She is also a member of the advisory board of the OSUN-funded Global Observatory on Academic Freedom.
+She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, and initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014.
 She has also served in recent years on a variety of program committees for international conferences.

-At the CEU she is a member of the Social Mind Center, the Science Studies Research Group, directs the Philosophy Research and Publish Lab (launched in Fall 2015), co-directs the Science-Studies Lab.
-She is also a member of CEU's Psychological Research Ethics Board.
+At CEU she is a member of the Social Mind Center and the Science Studies Research Group.
+She is MA Program Director in the Philosophy Department, directs CEU's Philosophy Research and Publish Lab (launched in Fall 2015), and serves as a member of the Faculty Group that ensisions a future for CEU at the Otto-Wagner-Areal in Vienna.

 Recent conferences and workshops organized:

-- Workshop (online) on Thick concepts, co-organized with Catherine Herfeld (Zürich)
+- Conference session (online) on Thick concepts, co-organized with Catherine Herfeld (Zürich), as part of the 2020 ENPOSS meeting.

-- Workshop (postponed to Jun 2021) on Dehumanization and Narrative Empathy in Literary Theory and Philosophy, co-organized with Andrea Timár (Senior Core Fellow at the Institute for Advanced Studies at CEU), Budapest.
+- Workshop (postponed to 2021 or even later) on Dehumanization and Narrative Empathy in Literary Theory and Philosophy, co-organized with Andrea Timár (Senior Core Fellow at the Institute for Advanced Studies at CEU), Budapest.

 - Workshop Who's afraid of Values?
 Value-fact entanglements in scientific research (Budapest, 09 Jul, 2018)